mwarning/MeshNetSimulator/README.md

 [ns-3](https://www.nsnam.org/): ns-3 is a discrete-event network simulator for Internet systems, targeted primarily for research and educational use.

 [MeshViewer](https://github.com/ffrgb/meshviewer): A visualization tool for mesh networks.
-Primarily used by Freifunk.
-Files graph.js and draw.js originate from this project.
+Primarily used by Freifunk communities.
+Some code was used by this project.

 ## Various Links